Travelling with a baby

 Something that I won’t repeat anytime soon.

 Most of shark incidents are also closely linked to fishermen cleaning fish or surfers being confused as seals – so bucket feeding surely not a great idea or link to humans.
-After the dive, I have also read about a couple of incidents – something any accountable parent will bear in mind!
+After the dive, I have also read about a couple of incidents – something any parent will bear in mind!
+For a lovely article on Honduras with kids head to Oregon girl around the world.

 5. Thailand.
 Ko Tao.
 Very topical, we stayed in Shark Bay at the stunning Haad Tien.